Tell us here.

 Lakeland offers numerous on-campus employment opportunities, allowing students to connect with the school, earn money and build their résumés.

-For details regarding student employment at Lakeland College, see the Frequently Asked Questions section below.
-If you have additional questions regarding student employment at Lakeland, contact Mara Jensen, manager of student employment, at (920) 565-1035 x2394 or .
+For details regarding student employment at Lakeland University, see the Frequently Asked Questions section below.
+If you have additional questions regarding student employment at Lakeland, contact Mara Poullette, manager of student employment, at (920) 565-1035 x2394 or u

 What is the first step in finding an on-campus job?

 As of July 1st, 2016, all on-campus student positions will be accessible on Lakeland’s internal job board.
 Open positions for the upcoming academic year are typically posted at the beginning of August.
 To access this job board, visit https://lakeland.applicantpro.com/internaljobs/.
 Students can create a profile with all of their employment history and contact information, as well as upload resumes and any other supporting documents.
 If you need assistance building your resume, contact the student success office at Lakeland Student Employment page on Facebook for updates on open positions and any other student employment news.

 When does hiring take place for the academic year?

 Lakeland University hosts an annual Job Opportunity Fair in the Campus Center on the first Tuesday of classes.
 The job fair is open to students from 11 a.m.-12:30 p.m.
 Students can explore available job opportunities and meet supervisors.
 Students should bring five copies of their résumé and fall academic schedule, and dress professionally.
 Employers will not be able to make any official hiring decisions until after the job fair.